Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-No. This is one of the most common and most harmful myths about urinary incontinence.
-While bladder control problems become more prevalent as women age, incontinence is never a normal or inevitable consequence of getting older.
-It’s a medical condition with identifiable causes and effective treatments — at any age.
+No. This is one of the most common myths about bladder leaking, and it keeps many women from getting help.
+Bladder control problems do become more common as you get older, but incontinence is not a normal part of aging.
+It is a medical condition with real causes and treatments that work at any age.

 • Chronic health conditions become more common

-• Medications taken for other conditions may affect bladder function
+• Medications for other conditions can affect bladder function

-But these are contributing factors, not inevitable outcomes.
-Many women live into their 80s and 90s without incontinence, while some women in their 20s experience significant leaking.
+These are risk factors, not guaranteed outcomes.
+Many women live into their 80s and 90s without leaking.
+Some women in their 20s have bothersome incontinence.

-When women believe incontinence is just part of aging, they stop seeking help.
-The consequences extend far beyond inconvenience:
+When women believe leaking is just part of getting older, they stop asking for help.
+The effects go well beyond wet pads:

-• Social isolation — avoiding outings, travel, and gatherings
+• Social isolation from avoiding outings, travel, and time with others

-• Reduced physical activity — giving up exercise, which accelerates other age-related decline
+• Less physical activity, which speeds up other age-related health decline

-• Fall risk — rushing to the bathroom, especially at night
+• Higher fall risk from rushing to the bathroom at night

-• Depression and anxiety — loss of independence and confidence
+• Depression and anxiety from loss of independence

-• Skin problems — chronic moisture can lead to irritation and infections
+• Skin irritation and infections from constant moisture

-I never let age alone determine what treatments we consider.
-What matters is your overall health, your goals, and what’s affecting your quality of life.
-Every woman deserves to be continent.
+I never let age alone determine what treatments we talk about.
+What matters is your overall health, your goals, and what is affecting your daily life.

 ← Learn more about Urinary Incontinence